 Simplification and burden reduction have already been decided in several areas:

-They also include various evaluations and Fitness Checks, for example:
+They also include various evaluations and fitness checks, for example in the areas of:

 Within REFIT, the Commission regularly withdraws proposals that are outdated or do not have the support of the legislator.
-Altogether, 293 proposals have been withdrawn since 2006.
-Proposals withdrawn included the Statute of a European Private Company, access to justice in the area of environment and a Framework Directive on Soil.
+Almost 400 proposals have been withdrawn since 2006.
+Proposals withdrawn in 2015 include Investor Compensation schemes, the Statute for a European Foundation and European Tourism Quality Principles.